Heather Baker – Chairwoman, Friends of Chichester Harbour

 Sailing is her passion, be it racing, cruising or race management, although she also enjoys the countryside in the winter.
 Occasionally she attends the FoCH work parties when they are the western side of the Harbour.

 Chris’ introduction to Chichester Harbour was by sailing its waters and walking the extensive shoreline.
 Having joined the Friends of Chichester Harbour, he then became involved with the work parties and this led to joining the main Committee and the Events section.
-At the same time he joined the Solar Heritage boat, run by the Harbour Conservancy, as a crew member and more recently the Terror Oyster Boat.
-Latterly he became one of the Voluntary Rangers designed to help the Rangers maintain safe and informed work parties.
-For him, putting something back via the work parties and the Friends group balances my use and love of the Harbour.
+At the same time he joined the Solar Heritage crew, run by the Harbour Conservancy, initially as crew and now as a skipper and more recently the Terror Oyster Boat, also as a skipper.
+Latterly he became one of the original Voluntary Rangers designed to help the Rangers maintain safe and informed work parties.
+For him, putting something back via the work parties and the Friends group balances his use and love of the Harbour.